-Step 2: Give your sequence a name, choose the recipients (Pipedrive filter; Copper tag, contact type or lead status; Hubspot CRM List; Outfunnel segment)
+Step 2: Give your sequence a name, choose the recipients (Pipedrive filter; Copper contact tag, contact type or lead status; Hubspot CRM List; Outfunnel segment)

 Step 3: Now it’s time to start adding those email messages to your sequence.
 Click Add an email

 - From email: the email that displays as the email sender.
 This needs to match the domain you registered for Outfunnel with.
 If you’d like to use another domain, please contact our support.